 Nine hours of sleep.

 He felt odd.
 As if he’d been asleep for longer than that.
 As if he’d been away for longer than.
 It still was a long time regardless.
-Olive figured the royal guards were probably looking for him now.
+He figured the royal guards were probably looking for him now.

 “Do you come here often?”